People

 Matteo Capucci

 who is a PhD student under Neil Ghani and Scott Cunningham's direction.
-Matteo's homepage.
+See Matteo's webpage.

 Eigil Rischel

 who is a PhD student under Radu Mardare and Neil Ghani's direction.
-Eigil's homepage.
+See Eigil's webpage.

 Ezra Schoen